-In 2017, Daniels will host the eighth annual Inclusive Excellence Business Case Competition.
+In 2018, Daniels hosted its ninth annual Inclusive Excellence Business Case Competition. \$12,000 was awarded to students for their ideas grounded in Inclusive Excellence.
 The competition was conceived in 2010 by the Daniels Inclusive Excellence Committee.
 As one of the country's few business case competitions centered on diversity, the competition allows students to apply critical thinking and knowledge about diversity to real-world problems at the participating companies.